kfoofw/ds_blog/_posts/2020-01-04-bayesian-hierarchical-modelling-on-nba-3-point-shooting.markdown

       - ![P(Y|\\theta)](https://latex.codecogs.com/png.latex?P%28Y%7C%5Ctheta%29
         "P(Y|\\theta)")
-      - The series of 3 point shootings by each player is a Binomial distribution parametrised by θ and number of attempts N. This is not formally shown in the diagram.
+      - The series of 3 point shootings by each player is a Binomial distribution parameterised by θ and number of attempts N. This is not formally shown in the diagram.
   - Each player’s θ is generated from a Beta distribution as parameterised by the mode ω\_player and concentration κ\_player